rocketstack-matt/advent-of-tdd/docs/workshop/exercise-1.md

 Try to implement all the other suggested test cases and update the `Elf` class to add the additional functionality required for them to pass.

-When you're ready to move on go to the [Exercise2](/workshop/exercise-2).
+When you're ready to move on go to [Exercise 2](/workshop/exercise-2).
 If you get stuck and need some help, you will see a suggested solution in the [exercise-1](https://github.com/jpgough/advent-of-tdd/tree/exercise-1) branch.